Photorefractive Keratectomy (PRK)

 Patients can expect some blurriness, tearing, and light sensitivity in the first several days after PRK treatment.
 You will need to wear a soft contact lens as a bandage for a few days to facilitate healing.
 Use of steroid and antibiotic eyedrops is also typically required for a few weeks after surgery.
 Discomfort may occur during recovery, but this can typically be alleviated with medicinal eye drops, over-the-counter medication, and ice packs.
 Most patients experience a noticeable improvement in vision within one week, with the most optimal results becoming apparent in the ensuing weeks.

 Generally, you will be able to resume household activities like watching TV, reading, and using the computer almost immediately; however, the cornea takes approximately four days to heal and driving is not recommended during this time.
 Many patients elect to undergo the surgery on a long weekend and are able to return to work after a few days.
-Dr. Stafeeva will monitor your progress and confirm whether you are able to resume work earlier, or require a little extra time to rest.
+Dr. Stafeeva or Dr. Kaufman will monitor your progress and confirm whether you are able to resume work earlier, or require a little extra time to rest.

 How Long Does PRK Last?